 - Paralysis of the limbs (limbs remain flexible, not rigid)

 Causes Of Hyperkalemia In Dogs

 There are several possible causes of hyperkalemia in dogs, most of which concern the kidneys and urinary tract.
-Some of these conditions may be treated fairly easily, while others, such as renal failure, are more complicated and can be life-threatening.
-It is important for these underlying conditions to be diagnosed and treated by a veterinarian.
-Here are several possible causes of hyperkalemia in dogs.
+Some of these issues may be treated fairly easily, while others, such as renal failure, are more complicated and can be deadly.

 - Overdose of potassium supplements